pterenin/to-do-mfe-app/README.md

 ## Overview

-This project is a Host App to integrate a microfrontend (MFE) using Webpack Modal Federation.
-This APP has limited functionality and created only to test MFE integration
+This project is a microfrontend (MFE) that implements a Todo List application using React and TypeScript.
+The MFE can be integrated into any host application using Webpack 5 Module Federation.

 ## Setup Instructions

 1. Clone the repository.
-2. Navigate to the `host` directory.
+2. Navigate to the `ToDoApp` directory.
 3. Install the dependencies:
    `npm install`
 4. Run the App
    `npm run start`
-5. Run MFE app on 5037 port
+5. In browser navigate to `http://localhost:5037` to see the app

-   Follow instruction in MFE README.md
+6. Run unit tests the APP
-6. In browser navigate to `http://localhost:5038` to see the app with TODO list integrated as a MFE.
+   `npm run test`

 ## Design and Architectural Choices